 Russia, China, Hong Kong, Taiwan, Uzbekistan and the United States... these are all countries that have played host to one young skater's unreal talent.
-22 year old Misha Ge from Uzbekistan cannot only lay down one killer triple axel and speak three different languages - his dynamic, exciting and larger than life choreography has turned heads around the world.
-He can dance... he can MOVE... he can perform for an audience in a way that few skaters in this world have dared to do and he definitely has something special and very unique that makes you stop and take notice.
+Twenty two year old Misha Ge from Uzbekistan cannot only lay down one killer triple Axel and speak three different languages - his dynamic, exciting and larger than life choreography has turned heads around the world.
+He can dance... he can move... he can perform for an audience in a way that few skaters in this world have dared to do and he definitely has something special and very unique that makes you stop and take notice.
 It has paid off too!
-In his third trip to the Four Continents and World Figure Skating Championships, Ge finished 11th and 16th respectively (his best finish at Worlds yet), earning his country a men's entry at the 2014 Winter Olympic Games in Sochi, Russia that he seems destined to fill.
+In his third trip to the Four Continents and World Figure Skating Championships, Ge finished eleventh and sixteenth respectively (his best finish at Worlds yet), earning his country a men's entry at the 2014 Winter Olympic Games in Sochi, Russia that he seems destined to fill.
 Misha was kind enough to take the time from his busy schedule to talk skating, dance and share his wonderful opinions on what's going on in the sport right now:

 Q: With your result at the 2013 World Figure Skating Championships, you earned your country a spot at the 2014 Winter Olympics in Sochi, Russia.
 What are your ultimate goals when it comes to competitive skating and this season?